tessalt/coffeescriptbook/book.md

   file.menu_content.states.next()
 ```

 By default, `states.next` animates between the two states.
-To customize this animation, we need to configure `states.animationOptions`:
+To customize this animation, we need to add and configure `states.animationOptions`:

 ```
 file.menu_content.states.animationOptions =